rasagu/SME-AI-Toolkit/README.md

 A practical toolkit to identify the support documents most applicable for AI adoption in your organization.

 This toolkit is comprised of:
-1. A graph database  containing information on selected, evaluated support documents;
+1. A graph database  containing information on selected, evaluated AI adoption support documents;
 2. A corresponding knowledge graph;
 3. Sample queries according to toolkit use scenarios;
 4. A method for updating the toolkit.